Skip to main content

 note

-Note that .Start() and .Stop() method calls are non-blocking operations.
+.Start() and .Stop() method calls are non-blocking operations.
 Internally, SDK service starting and stopping are asynchronous operations, and there might be a slight delay before the action actually happens.

 Starting the SDK Service